 In 2018 we became parents and that changed things quite a bit.
 During the first few months after Grayson was born I wasn’t running and my sleep was a mess from all the nighttime feedings.
 Rob was getting up before work at 5am to run on the treadmill.
 Gradually I started running again and at some point he stopped.
 We haven’t done a race together since October 2017.

 Once we got a jogging stroller we started doing family runs which has been a nice tradition.
 I will still run early during the week and sometimes do a long run early in the morning on the weekends.
-Rob isn’t as consistent but last month he decided to start working out again.
-He has either run, biked, or lifted about 4-5 days a week.
+For awhile Rob wasn’t as consistent but last month he ran another marathon!
+He usually runs, bikes or lifts about 3-4 days a week.

 10 Reasons to Marry a Runner